Home Adjudication

 Disputes between public bodies and public officials

-Adjudication, in the majority of cases, is binding and does not require the inclusion of a jury to render a decision in a civil trial.
-In the adjudication process, a judge will render a decision regarding the case only after all the evidence has been presented to the presiding official.
-This legal process is preferred by a number of institutions and individuals in the midst of a legal battle because it is typically less expensive than a trial case and far more expedient.
+The Adjudicated process, in the majority of cases, is binding and does not require the inclusion of a jury to render the decision.
+In the adjudicated process, a judge will render a decision regarding the case only after all the evidence has been presented to the presiding body.
+This legal process is preferred by a number of institutions and individuals in the midst of a legal battle because it is typically less expensive and far more expedient than a trial by jury.

-As stated earlier, a judge (instead of a jury) will typically settle disputes between parties involved in an adjudication process.
-Although the adjudication process is quicker and typically less expensive, the review of facts is generally thought to be less thorough and sympathetic when compared to a trial by jury.
-In the legal sense, an adjudicator is not regarded as a mediatory, even though the two parties are required to come to terms or agree on a settlement to resolve a case.
+As stated earlier, a judge (instead of a jury) will typically settle disputes between parties involved in the adjudicated process.
+Although the adjudicated process is quicker and typically less expensive, the review of facts is generally thought to be less thorough and sympathetic when compared to a trial by jury.
+In the legal sense, an adjudicator is not regarded as a mediatory–even though the two parties are required to come to terms or agree on a settlement to resolve a case.

 In the majority of situations, a mediator will help find a compromise between feuding parties, but they cannot force the parties to do so.
 In contrast, the legal adjudication process and the settlement it reaches, does require the parties involved to comply to the punishments or settlements outlined; the resolution the legal adjudication process reaches is legal binding.